sielerjm/michaelsieler/AboutMe.rst

 What do you do now?
 -------------------

-I'm in my third year of my Ph.D program.
+I'm in my fourth year of my Ph.D program.
 My research focuses on how environmental factors (diet, pollutants, pathogens, etc.) impact the gut microbiome to influence host health using the zebrafish model organism.

 What is this site for?